aalises/music-festival-express-node-lowdb-api/README.md

-# Music Festival API (NodeJS + Express + Firebase) (WIP)
+# Music Festival API (NodeJS + Express + lowDB) (WIP)

-Tiny example of a basic API designed using Express and Firebase for Database for music festivals.
+Tiny example of a basic API designed using Express and lowDB for Database for music festivals.

 | Path  | Parameters  | Description   |
 |---|---|---|